 SCHEDULE P

-There are five parts and the interrogatories within Schedule P. Part 1 provides detailed information on losses and loss expenses.
-Part 2 provides a history of incurred losses and loss expenses on a policy year basis.
-Part 3 provides a history of incurred losses and lossexpenses on a report year basis.
+There are five parts and the interrogatories within Schedule P. Part 1 provides detailed information on losses and loss adjustment expenses.
+Part 2 provides a history of incurred losses and allocated loss adjustment expenses (ALAE) on a policy year basis.
+Part 3 provides a history of incurred losses and allocated loss adjustment expenses on a report year basis.
 Part 4 provides a history of claim counts on a policy year basis.
+Part 5 provides a history of claim counts on a report year basis.
 Schedule P Interrogatories provides for additional calculation and explanation of various amounts.
-Part 5 provides a history of claim counts on a report year basis.
 If the company is unable to provide any part of the data required in Schedule P for years prior to 1994, the company must obtain a letter of waiver from its domiciliary commissioner.
 A copy of this letter must be included with the company’s annual statement.
 Data for 1994 and subsequent should be provided in complete detail except for unallocated loss adjustment expenses (ULAE) that should be in complete detail for 1996 and subsequent.

 Schedule P includes only the data for the insurer identified on the Jurat Page of the annual statement.
 Do not include consolidated data for affiliated companies.
-If the insurer participates in a pooling agreement, it should report only its share of the business, not the total of all participants.
+If the insurer participates in an intercompany pooling agreement, it should report only its share of the business, not the total of all participants.

-In those instances where an insurer files an amended annual statement as a result of a restatement of prior year written premium, losses or loss adjustment expenses, Schedule P must be restated and included in the amended annual statement.
+In those instances where an insurer files an amended annual statement as a result of a restatement of previous year written premium, losses or loss adjustment expenses, Schedule P must be restated and included in the amended annual statement.
 In those instances where one title insurer is merged into another title insurer, Schedule P must be prepared so it includes the entire combined history of both companies.

-Schedule P, Part 1 is organized so that written premiums and other income for a year are matched with corresponding losses and allocated loss adjustment expenses (ALAE) and unallocated loss adjustment expenses for policies issued during that year.
-Experience is shown for direct business, reinsurance assumed, reinsurance ceded and net of reinsurance.

-Written premium and other income is on a calendar year basis, and should reconcile with the totals on Schedule T.

-Policy year loss and loss adjustment expense payments and reserves should be assigned to the year in which the policy was written under which coverage is triggered.
-Payments and reserves for escrow and defalcation loss and loss adjustment expenses should be assigned to the year of the associated title insurance order or, if the year is unknown, to the year the defalcation or escrow loss was first known by the companyPart 2 displays 20-year loss development triangles on a policy year basis.
-Part 3 displays 10-year loss development triangle on a report year basis.
-In Parts 2 and 3, losses are combined with ALAE and are net of reinsurance.
-Loss and ALAE development is shown for total incurred, payments, case basis reserves, bulk reserves and incurred but not reported (IBNR) reserves (policy year basis only).
-Part 4 displays 20-year claim count development triangles on a policy year basis.

-For report year development, group the claims by year in which the claim was first reported.

 Title insurance losses should include all losses on any transaction for which a title insurance premium, rate or charge was made or contemplated.
 Escrow losses for which the company is contractually obligated should be included.
 Losses arising from defalcations for which the company is contractually obligated should be included.